LeMinux/PresentingSecureProgramming/Files/Linux/LinuxFileSystems.md

 It even contains the number of times the system has been mounted before it has been checked.
 After the first 60 lines it shows every block group which will explode your terminal with text hence the suggestion for the head command.
 If you want to know where your superblock backups are located `dumpe2fs <device> | grep "superblock"` will reveal that.
-The backups may not be the most up to date because they are only ever updated if the filesystem itself is changed.
+The backups may not be the most up to date because they are only ever updated if the file system itself is changed.
-Resizing or tuning the filesystem would cause these backups to change.
+Resizing or tuning the file system would cause these backups to change.

-#### Group Descriptors
+### Group Descriptors

 The block group descriptors store information for their block group.
 The group descriptors store information on where to find that block group's free inodes, free blocks, and block bitmaps.